 POR prepares young researchers for independent careers as clinical scientists—and to compete more effectively for research funding—through training in the fundamentals of clinical investigation.
 The two-year, 30-credit master’s degree program is comprised of a multidisciplinary series of courses and colloquia, some of which were developed exclusively for POR.
 The curriculum emphasizes strong quantitative training as well as critical thinking skills and practical strategies for addressing the complex challenges of clinical research.

 The POR program is open to applicants with the following doctoral degrees: MD, DDS, DMD, DO, DC, ND, or DNSc.
 PhDs who want to become involved in clinical research may also be eligible.
-We encourage candidates from a wide range of patient-oriented research fields and specialty areas to apply, although all candidates must be engaged in either direct care of or research with patients.
+Candidates from a wide range of patient-oriented research fields and specialty areas are encouraged to apply, although all candidates must be engaged in either direct care of or research with patients.

-Applications are due by April 15th* to begin studies the following July.
+Applications are due by April 1st* of each calendar year, to begin studies the following July.
 Admissions and scholarship award decisions are made in the first week of May.
-In addition to the School-wide application components, POR candidates also require:
+In addition to the School-wide application, POR candidates must also submit:

-- a statement of support from applicant's program director confirming that if accepted to the program, the candidate will continue to receive salary support during the program's two-year duration and will be permitted to attend the CSRI program (see time commitment details on POR website).
+A statement of support from the program director confirming that if accepted to the program, the candidate will continue to receive salary support during the program's two-year duration and will be permitted to attend the CSRI program (see time commitment details on POR website).

-A limited number of full-tuition scholarships, generously provided by the CUMC Clinical Trials Office and the Mailman School of Public Health, are available to highly qualified candidates.* Awarding of these scholarships is determined by the POR Advisory Board during the admissions review process.
-At the first step, the Board ranks applicants who have demonstrated:
+A limited number of partial-tuition scholarships, generously provided by the CUIMC Clinical Trials Office and the Mailman School of Public Health, are available to highly qualified candidates.* During the admissions review, the POR Advisory Board recommends applicants who have demonstrated: